containeroo/cloudflare-operator/docs/content/core_concept.md

 ## DNSRecord

-Represents the Cloudflare DNS Record within Kubernetes.
-The cloudflare-operator checks if a `DNSRecord.spec.name` ends with `Zone.spec.name` to evaluate in which Cloudflare Zone the Cloudflare DNS Records should be created.
+DNSRecords represent a Cloudflare DNS record within Kubernetes.

-The `interval` is the interval in witch the cloudflare-operator will fetch the Cloudflare DNS Records and compare them with the cloudflare-operator `DNSRecord` properties (`proxied`, `ttl`, `type`, `content`).
-If the Cloudflare DNS Record does not match with the `DNSRecord`, the Cloudflare DNS Record will be updated.
+`interval` specifies, at which interval cloudflare-operator will fetch the Cloudflare DNS records and compare them with `DNSRecord` object spec (`proxied`, `ttl`, `type`, `content`).
+If the Cloudflare DNS record does not match the `DNSRecord`, Cloudflare DNS record will be updated.

-If a `DNSRecord` is deleted, the cloudflare-operator will also delete the corresponding Cloudflare DNS Record.
+If a `DNSRecord` is deleted, cloudflare-operator will also delete the corresponding Cloudflare DNS record.

-Set `spec.ipRef` to the name of a `IP` object to automatic update the `content` with the address (`spec.address`) of the linked `IP` object.
+Set `spec.ipRef` to the name of an `IP` object to automatically update the `content` with the address (`spec.address`) of the linked `IP` object.

 example: